pmaclot/Portfolio/README.md

 ## Live Demo

-[Include a link to the live demo of your website, if available]
+You can experience it live by clicking [here](https://pierremaclot.dev).

 ## Note

 This project is a continuous work in progress, and I'm actively exploring new features, optimizations, and enhancements.
 I'm excited to share my journey and learning experiences with the open-source community.

-Connect with me on [LinkedIn](#) to stay updated on my projects and professional journey.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/pierre-maclot/) to stay updated on my projects and professional journey.

 Let's redefine the possibilities of web development together! 🌟